BrendanrBoone/GymRoutineGenerator/README.md

 ### Notes

-> Seems good on the yugioh app fix. might port it to the yugioh app
+> Seems good on the yugioh app fix. might port it to the yugioh app: WILL NOT
 > maybe make a optional backend feature so the user can customize/remember what weight and number of sets they use

 ### To do